faraway1nspace/DrumClassifer-CNN-LSTM/README.md

 - numpy

 ### Drumkits
-Part of the utility is to auto-organize drumkits in such a way that facilitates sensible exploration of kits.
-For example, the `drumkv1_utils` functionality will export kits with consistent midi-keys to instrument assignment (i.e., 36 is a snare is a snare is a snare, always).
-Therefore, swapping drumkits amoung different Ddrumkv1 files *doesn't* result in a scrambling of the relationship between midi-keys and the instruments.
+One use-case is to auto-organize drumkits in such a way that facilitates a consistent relationship between midi-keys and instruments (i.e., 36 is a snare is a snare is a snare, always).
+Tthe `drumkv1_utils` functionality will classify drum-samples and arrange them according to a prescribed midi-keys layout (the drumkv1 format).
+Therefore, while I am exploring drumkits during music production, I can swap among drumkits without scrambling the relationship between midi-keys and the instruments.
 For example check out these three drumkits built with the Classifier and exported-to-drumkv1.

 *TODO INSERT AUDIO FILES*